bolaft/dispatchery/README.md

 dispatchery.cached_mode = True
 ```

-For most use cases the overhead from the cache is larger than the gains, so it's generally not worth it.
+gFor most use cases the overhead from the cache is larger than the gains, so it's generally not worth it.
 But if you need to do a lot of dispatching per second with recurring complex types, it can potentially speedup `dispatchery` significantly.

 ## Dependencies